 The Matagorda County Economic Development Corporation offers assistance in identifying and obtaining several incentives for businesses locating or expanding within the County.
 If you have any questions about any of the incentives below or other options that may be available, please contact the MCEDC Office at 979.245.8913.

 Matagorda County has adopted a tax abatement policy and, upon application from the company, may consider a tax abatement agreement as allowed under the laws of Texas.
 Specific conditions and requirements for tax abatement can be found here.
-We advise any company considering applying for tax abatement to contact the Matagorda County Economic Development Office as soon as possible by calling (979) 245-8913 or via email at firstname.lastname@example.org.
+We advise any company considering applying for tax abatement to contact the Matagorda County Economic Development Office as soon as possible to obtain the Tax Abatement Application.
+Call (979) 245-8913 or email firstname.lastname@example.org.

 Industrial Revenue Bond Program

 This is a program of the state of Texas where Matagorda County has the ability to issue tax-exempt IRBs (also known as "private activity bonds") to businesses considering a move to Texas or indigenous businesses looking to expand.
 Tax-exempt IRBs include small issue bonds and exempt facility bonds.
 Small issue bonds and certain exempt facility bonds require an allocation under the state's private activity bond volume cap administered by the Texas Bond Review Board.
 Small issue bonds are limited to manufacturing facilities.
 The bond amount cannot exceed $10 million and the total capital expenditure limitation for the project is $20 milllion.
 Eligible project costs include the acquisition by a business of an existing facility, acquisition of land, construction of new facilities, machinery tools, equipment, limited costs of issuing the bonds, such as legal fees and administrative costs.
 Only office space that is directly related to the day-to-day operations of a project may be financed.